Healthmonix Qualified Clinical Data Registries

 Benefits of the EACCR:

-- Most relevant quality measures for ED physicians and hospitalists
+- Most relevant quality measures for emergency medicine physicians and hospitalists

 - Streamlined integrations with your EHRs to minimize tracking and reporting efforts